 - CO1.
-Understand the concepts of training and development. - CO2.
+Gains Knowledge & understands the concepts of training and development. - CO2.
 Analyse the trends in employees and organization development programmes - CO3.
 Examine training needs of an individual/ employee by conducting training need analysis. - CO4.
 Evaluate and demonstrate the cost and benefits of a training and development programme.